golemcloud/golem-llm/README.md

 # golem-llm

-WebAssembly Components providing a unified API for various LLM providers.
+WebAssembly Components providing a unified API for various LLM providers and embedding services.

 ## Versions